 I remember with my first child when the nurse asked us an hours worth of questions about our genetic history.
 Was there down syndrome in the family?
 How about cancer or blood disorders?
 I was initially somewhat terrified.

-This was the first moment that I realized just how responsible I was for everything this child would go through, whether I could control it or not, their health and happiness was riding on my parenting as well as my genes.This was the first moment that I realized just how responsible I was for everything this child… Click To Tweet
+This was the first moment that I realized just how responsible I was for everything this child would go through, whether I could control it or not, their health and happiness was riding on my parenting as well as my genes.This was the first moment that I realized just how responsible I was for everything this child would go through Click To Tweet

 Luckily my husband and I both have rather hearty genetics.
 My only health issue is living with one kidney, which people do easily everyday, so not really a big deal.